 Financial powers of attorney allow your agent to manage your estate on your behalf.
 Your agent can take certain actions like fund your living trust, communicate with financial institutions, and file your tax returns, even after you are incapacitated.
 Without a power of attorney your estate would face the costly alternative of a conservatorship.
 You can make them effective immediately upon signing or if you are incapacitated.
 Usually incapacity is determined by one or two doctors.
 You can also limit the power to a certain act like dealing with a specific parcel of real estate or limit its effective duration.

 Advanced Health Care Directive is a separate document that deals with medical situations.
-In particular you can specify your wishes in regards to the type of treatment you would like to receive if you are incapacitated.
+You can specify your wishes in regards to the type of treatment you would like to receive if you are incapacitated.
 Many people have specific desires as to life-sustaining treatment, anatomical gifts, cremation, and burial.
-You also appoint an agent to have decision making authority in the event you cannot make medical decisions on you own.
+You can also appoint an agent to have decision making authority in the event you cannot make medical decisions on your own.
 The power can be made effective immediately upon signing or when you are rendered incapacitated.